tperry2x-uk/OpenXTalk-Community-DPE/docs/notes/feature-new-lcb-vm.md

 # Re-written LCB VM

-The "virtual machine" used to run LiveCode Builder code has been re-written from scratch.
+The "virtual machine" used to run Extension Builder code has been re-written from scratch.
 This new VM provides a framework enabling better extensibility, better error reporting and, in future, more comprehensive optimizations.